young-kcd/firebird/doc/sql.extensions/README.profiler.md

 A new session may be started when a session is already active.
 In this case it has the same semantics of finishing the current session with `RDB$PROFILER.FINISH_SESSION(FALSE)` so snapshots are not updated in the same moment.

-To analyze the gathered data, the user must update the snapshots which may be done finishing or pausing a session (with `UPDATE_SNAPSHOT` parameter set to `TRUE`) or calling `RDB$PROFILER.UPDATE_SNAPSHOT`.
+To analyze the gathered data, the user must update the snapshots which may be done finishing or pausing a session (with `REFRESH_SNAPSHOTS` parameter set to `TRUE`) or calling `RDB$PROFILER.REFRESH_SNAPSHOTS`.

 Following is a sample profile session.